Junyi-Yan/Awesome-Graph-Learning/README.md

 # Awesome-Graph-Learning
-Explainable, federated, robust and scalable graph learning methods (papers and code).
+Explainable, federated, robust, scalable and dynamic graph learning methods (papers and code).

 If your publication is not included here, please email to junyiyan01@163.com